joshwolf/adobe-analytics-di/README.md

 Adobe Analytics aka SiteCatalyst data insertion module for Node.js<br/>
 This module allows you to push data into your Adobe Analytics reporting suite from the server side.
 It uses the Data Insertion API to push your data in.

+This fork allows the reporting host to be set separately from the reporting suite id.

 ## Installation

   npm install adobe-analytics-di --save